Hey, get ready for a long post!!

 Even if your budget is too tight for using Grab, if you stay around the city center, it's quite easy to get around.

-I used the bus to get to Bako, and I personally found it super convenient.
+I used the bus to go to Bako National Park, and I personally found it super convenient.
 I will write about this in details later in another post.
-But it’s fair to say that the highlight of my Borneo trip is those days when I was in Kuching.
+But it's fair to say that the highlight of my Borneo trip is those days when I was in Kuching.

 Like, I just loved everything about the city or the things that I've seen there.
 Not to mention that the people I've come across are super nice too.
 From the hostel owner, to even some random Sundanese fellow I met at Bako.
 It definitely feels like home to me. 🙂